-***At this point I think its worth watching a three minute video I prepared for you with all these major interior design trends I mention here, that were later seen in imm Cologne 2019 too and pretty much verify my insights.
-The video is filled with even more inspiration of pastel colors, accent wallpapers, marble tops, dark stained wood furniture along with curvy furniture and splashes of Art Deco influenced interior decor.
+***At this point I think its worth watching a three minute video I prepared for you with all these major interior design trends I mention here, that were later seen in imm Cologne 2019 too.
+The fair’s highlights pretty much verify my insights.
+The video is filled with even more inspiration on pastel colors, accent wallpapers, marble tops, dark stained wood furniture along with curvy furniture and splashes of Art Deco influenced interior decor.

 Possible Future Trends